digiltd/oh-rtd-test/MAX!-CUL-Binding.md

 * `Number wallThermSet { maxcul="WallThermostat:JEQ1234566:feature=thermostat" }` - will set/return the desired temperature of a wall mounted thermostat with serial number JEQ1234566
 * `Switch pushBtn { maxcul="PushButton:JEQ1234567" }` - ON maps to Auto, OFF maps to Eco
 * `Switch pair { maxcul="PairMode" }` - Switch only, ON enables pair mode for 60s.
 Will automatically switch off after this time.
-* `Switch listen { maxcul="ListenMode" }` - Switch only, puts binding into mode where it doesn't process messages - just listens to traffic, parses and outputs it.
+* `Switch listen { maxcul="ListenMode" }` - Switch only, puts binding into mode where it doesn't process messages - just listens to traffic, parses and outputs it in the log.
+Mainly used for debugging and checking behaviours.
+Can monitor devices associated with another controller, e.g a Max!
+Cube.
+* `Number txCredit { maxcul="CreditMonitor" }` - Will be updated with the latest value for the TX credit whenever it receives an update or command to a maxcul binding item.
+This number is used to adhere to the 1% transmission time rule.
+This is 1% rule is enforced by the CUL firmware.

 ## Additional options
 ### feature